Skip to main content

 Booster Setup

-Install the Booster Monitor on a chosen macOS or Windows device.
-On launching the Booster Monitor, use the above created network address.
-The initial view is akin to the FileWave Client Monitor, but with Booster specific details:
+Install Booster Monitor on a macOS or Windows device.
+When you launch Booster Monitor, connect to the network address you created for the Booster.
+The initial view is similar to FileWave Client Monitor, but it shows Booster-specific details:

 image.png

-Select Preferences, enter the created password (or default password as provided from the downloads page)
+Select Preferences, then enter the password you created, or the default password from the Downloads page.

 This password is only used to access the Preferences from the Booster Monitor.